hanlinsun97/triadic-percolation/README.md

 - `poisson_simulation_theory.m`: Examples of triadic percolation on Poisson structural networks with both theoretical and simulation results. implemented in Python.

 Datasets:
-- `bio_edgelist_clean.txt`: Human bio grid network.
+- `bio_edgelist_clean.txt`: An edge list of human bio grid network.
 Self links and multilinks are removed.
 The network is considered undirected in the simulation.
-- `bn_mouse_clean.txt`: Mouse brain network.
+- `bn_mouse_clean.txt`: An edge list of mouse brain network.
 Self links and multilinks are removed.
 The network is considered undirected in the simulation.

 # How to use